Our Breeding Philosophy

 are confined to wire cages... this should be a major red flag.

-Many breeders would NEVER do this, out of fear of exposing the puppies to parvo or other diseases... but we feel the benefits from socializing the dogs far outweigh any risks.
+Many breeders would NEVER do this, out of fear of exposing the puppies to parvo or other diseases... but we felt the benefits from socializing the dogs far outweighed any risks.

-We also encourage all the new owners to come visit the puppies as often as possible during the 8 weeks we have them here.
-Even though most of our new owners live several hundred miles away, many of them will make the drive here once or twice before the big day when they finally get to take their puppy home.
+We also encouraged all the new owners to come visit the puppies as often as possible during the 8 weeks we had them here.
+Even though most of our new owners lived several hundred miles away, many of them made the drive here once or twice before the big day when they finally get to take their puppy home.
 In talking to other breeders, I've found quite a few that NEVER let their puppies get handled by strangers until there's money on the table and a sale is about to be closed.
 I just can't agree with that kind of thinking.

 One very strong belief in our house is that puppies are not something that should be shipped.

 You may have noticed that many dog breeders on the Internet are more than happy to ship a pup to make a sale.
-We would never do something that cruel to a young pup, so we ONLY sell our pups to people within driving distance of our home.
-Luckily, due to our location half way between San Francisco and Los Angeles, that's a LOT of people!
+We would never do something that cruel to a young pup, so we only sold our pups to people within driving distance of our home.
+But due to our location half way between San Francisco and Los Angeles, that was a LOT of people!

 A puppy's first day away from momma is stressful enough without having to be in a cage in the cargo hold of a jet airliner.
 Can you imagine what that is like for a pup?
 Read some horror stories here.
 At a minimum, shipping a puppy by plane would be traumatic for the dog... and in some cases it can be fatal.

-There's no reason for us to ship puppies.
-We hear from so many people in California who are looking for puppies that we never have any trouble at all finding good homes for all of our puppies within a few hundred miles of our house.
+There was no reason for us to ship puppies.
+We heard from so many people in California who are looking for puppies that we never had any trouble at all finding good homes for all of our puppies within a few hundred miles of our house.

 If you're looking for a Cocker puppy, we urge you